joshdoman/util-frontend/README.md

-This is a frontend to interact with a Solidity implementation of [the Util protocol](https://github.com/joshdoman/peerfed-solidity).
+A frontend for interacting with a Solidity implementation of [the PeerFed protocol](https://github.com/joshdoman/peerfed-solidity).
 A testnet version on Sepolia is available at [https://sepolia.theutil.org](https://sepolia.theutil.org).
+A version deployed on Rootstock is under development.

 ## Getting Started